ryabhmd/MLinPractice/README.md

 The features to be extracted can be configured with the following optional parameters:
 - `-c` or `--char_length`: Count the number of characters in the "tweet" column of the data frame. (see code/feature_extraction/character_length.py)
+- `-s` or `--sentiment_analysis`: Return the sentiment score of a tweet accoring to the compound score of nltk's Sentiment Analyzer; the score is on a range from -1 (very negative) to +1 (very positive). (see code/feature_extraction/sentiment_analysis.py)
+- `-s` or `--sentiment_input`: select the input column from which to take the text for computing the sentiment analysis score.
+Default is 'tweet'.

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.